 This trail (also known as Saigon Trail) is for only the most adventurous hikers as it requires passing through a narrow slot and delicate footwork on a slippery shelf trail where a fall can cause injury–and does at times.
+I have taken people down the trail who have refused to go back up.
+If you are looking for a much mellower slot canyon hike, check out Annie’s Canyon Trail, a few miles north in Solana Beach.

 - Trail type: Out-and-back